dev-xiligroup/private-files/README.md

 ## protects files
 When downloading files from a WP website, test if the file can be downloaded.
 Test capabilities of connected user or test parent post (private or not) or custom fields of parent of attachment containing the file.

+## prerequisite
+some knowledge in .htaccess and in WP core files.

 ## Technical parts

 needs a the file making the test in mu-plugins sub-folder.